aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xltx/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to XLTX in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to XLTX document format in Java.
+The following example demonstrates how to convert XLSB to XLTX in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into XLTX format.
+Follow the easy steps to convert XLSB to XLTX.
 Upload your XLSB file, then simply save it as XLTX file.
 For both XLSB reading and XLTX writing you can use fully qualified filenames.
 The output XLTX content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}